mcartale/HostGalaxiesGW-Sarah/README.md

 Host Galaxies of Merging Compact Objects

 You will find the joint probability distribution of the host galaxies of the different merging compact objects split into three different folders:
--merging black hole binaries (DBH)
+- merging black hole binaries (DBH)
--double neutron star (DNS)
+- double neutron star (DNS)
--black hole neutron star binaries (BHNS)
+- black hole neutron star binaries (BHNS)

 Each table contains a range for stellar masses (Ms) and star formation rate (SFR) of the simulated galaxies. \\
 You will find the following information:\\